Woodworking Links

 Assembly Table

 10/8/2010 Update - I have just completed building an assembly table from the March 2010 issue of Wood magazine.
-I have needed a table like this for a long time, and this will replace Click on this image for a larger viewbuilding projects on top of my table saw (I needed a large flat area for building various projects).
+I have needed a table like this for a long time, and this will replace building projects on top of my table saw (I needed a large flat area for building various projects).

 The table top is made from 1/2 inch MDF as a torsion box (glued up grid) on the inside.
 It is edged with clear pine.
 The table is very heavy, but also dead flat.
 It is about 47" square and 31" tall.
 The legs and undercarriage of the table are made from redimensioned dimensional lumber (2x8) stock.
 By using the wider stock and cutting it down, you end up with boards that are flat and square.
 The original design called for drawers and dividers for storage, but I have not decided to do that as of yet.